Despite the current circumstances, our teams remain here to support you.

 Many clients will expect you to come from a UX background potentially but some are more open given the business focus these roles have.
 Regardless, these roles won’t be for you if new and wanting to get into Service Design.
 Nor are they suitable if you’ve just worked on end-to-end UX projects (although I’ll happily talk to you about other UX-focussed contracts).
 You’ll need to have worked as a Service Designer in previous roles I’m afraid.
 But again, some roles are more senior than others, so as long as you have some genuine commercial experience as Service Designer it’s worth applying.

-If you could be interested and available now or sometime soon, then get in touch!
+If you could be interested and available now or sometime soon, then get in touch with your CV and portfolio ASAP for review!